“My daughter, do not ever forget your traditional way of life.”

 One morning, I noticed that the cabin was cold, and I saw men changing the stovepipes.
 They put in an enterprise cook stove which had a water reservoir attached and a pot-belly heater, and, in no time, we could feel that the house was toasty warm.
 They also delivered a maple dresser and mirror, along with four maple table chairs.
 These household items were delivered in a bombardier from Fort Chipewyan, and my mother was extremely happy to have such unexpected gifts from my dad.
 That dresser became a part of the altar when priests came to say Mass.
 Thinking back, we had a very nice cosy, homey, loving home.
-There were Christmas ornaments hanging in the ceiling, and there was a trophy set of antler horns displayed on the wall from my brother G.M.’s first hunt when he was nine years old.
-My brother, G.M., became our family’s provider, a skilled marksman, a tracker, and a hunter.
+There were Christmas ornaments hanging in the ceiling, and there was a trophy set of antler horns displayed on the wall from my paternal grandpa Joseph Marten.
+My brother, G.M., killed his first caribou when he was eight years old and grew to become our family’s provider, a skilled marksman, a tracker, and a hunter.
 Those techniques he learnt from my dad, and we were always happy to have good food.
 My mother was very proud of her sons.
 The priest that visited families gave out religious prints by Michelangelo (little did I know then, that I would see his artwork at the Sistine Chapel in Rome) and a roman numeral Cree calendar; I am sure that every Cree family had those hanging on their wall.

 One of the fondest memories I have is visiting my paternal Nokom Magleet and Uncle Louis in Frog Creek.
 My grandma loved her cabin.
 It had a loft, and I once saw a squirrel running down the ledge of the stairway, which stopped and looked at me.
 I thought my Nokom’s house was the best place to be.
 Sadly to say, the cabin was lost during a wild forest fire, and after that she moved to her Gull River cabin.
 My grandmother always gave me a treat after bringing in wood for her.
 She had a four-hole stove, and that’s where I roasted the fat, such a nice treat!